immersive-web/raw-camera-access/explainer.md

 });
 ```

-If UA decides it needs to prompt the user for permission to use the camera, it can do so at this stage.
+As per WebXR Device API, the user agent will seek either explicit or implicit consent before creating a session.
+This may mean that a permissions prompt will be displayed to the user at this time.

 2. In requestAnimationFrame callback, the application can iterate over the views and react appropriately when it finds a view with a camera associated with it: